A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Approximation Space

-\item[M\arabic{counter}][{\it Inverse inequality}] There exists a constant $C$ such that
+\item[M\arabic{counter}][{\it Inverse inequality}] there exists a constant $C$ such that

-where $\mb P_m(\cdot)$ denotes the polynomial space of degree less than $m$. \end{enumerate} Let us note that throughout the paper, $C$ and $C$ with a subscript are generic constants that may be different from line to line but are independent of the mesh size.
-We will use the following notations related to the partition.
+where $\mb P_m(\cdot)$ denotes the polynomial space of degree less than $m$. \end{enumerate} Let us note that throughout the paper, $C$ and $C$ with a subscript are generic constants that may be different from line to line but are independent of the mesh size $h$ \substitute{.}{and how the interface cuts the mesh.} Given a bounded domain $D \subset \mb{R}^d$ and an integer $r \geq 0$, we would use the standard notations and definitions for the spaces $H^r(D)$, $L^r(D)$ and their corresponding inner products and norms.
+Then we will use the following notations related to the partition: